How to Speed Up Import Process in Store Manager for Magento

 Other things that may affect import speed:

 - Number of Store Views you have checked to import products to.
 In general, every Store View has its own set of product attributes.
 If you select two store views import procedure will actually post data twice and respectively three times for three selected Store Views and so on.

 - Number of product attributes in attribute set.
 The more attributes product has the slower import will be.
 Do not create product attributes that you do not need and delete those ones you're not using.
 If product attribute has "Use in Layered Navigation" option set to "Yes" it will be included in indexing and thus slow down import and other operations with a product even more.

-- Number of .csv fields assigned to product database fields i.e. number of columns you want to import from .csv file to your store.
-The more columns you have linked the more time it will take to import product.
+- Number of .csv fields assigned to product database fields i.e. number of columns you want to import from a .csv file to your store.
+The more columns you have linked the more time it will take to import a product.
 The number of assigned columns also affects product indexing.

-Generally, you have to remember - large amount of data will always take large amount of time to be processed.
+Generally, all you have to remember - large amount of data will always take large amount of time to be processed.